Belfast Rapid Transit Phase 2 (BRT2)

 Click here to jump straight down to updates for this scheme.

 Even before Phase 1 of Glider was launched in September 2018, there was talk within Translink and DFI of a "phase 2".
 Phase 1 saw an East-West route connecting Colin Town Centre in west Belfast, through the city centre to Dundonald (route G1), along with a shorter route to Titanic Quarter (G2).
-Phase 2 will see a similar route added north-south.
+Phase 2 will see a similar route (G3) added north-south and will see G2 extended to Queen's University / City Hospital.
 The routes proposed in July 2021 are as follows (click to enlarge; all DFI images):

 Extension of Glider route G2 to serve Queen's and the City Hospital